Gene Roddenberry: Personal life

 While at Los Angeles City College, Roddenberry began dating Eileen-Anita Rexroat.
-They became engaged before Roddenberry left Los Angeles during his military service, and married on June 20, 1942 at the chapel at Kelly Field.
+They became engaged before Roddenberry left Los Angeles during his military service, and they married on June 20, 1942, at the chapel at Kelly Field.
 They had two daughters, Darleen Anita and Dawn Allison.
 During his time in the LAPD, Roddenberry was known to have had affairs with secretarial staff.
-Before his work on Star Trek, he began relationships with both Nichelle Nichols and Majel Barrett.
+Before his work on Star Trek, he began relationships with Nichelle Nichols and Majel Barrett.
 Nichols wrote about their relationship in her autobiography Beyond Uhura only after Roddenberry's death.
 At the time, Roddenberry wanted to remain in an open relationship with both women, but Nichols, recognizing Barrett's devotion to him, ended the affair as she did not want to be "the other woman to the other woman".

 Barrett and Roddenberry had an apartment together by the opening weeks of Star Trek.
 He had planned to divorce Eileen after the first season of the show, but when the show was renewed, he delayed doing so, fearing that he would not have enough time to deal with both the divorce and Star Trek.
 He moved out of the family home on August 9, 1968, two weeks after the marriage of his daughter Darleen.
 In 1969, while scouting locations in Japan for MGM for Pretty Maids All in a Row, he proposed to Barrett by telephone.
-They were married in a Shinto ceremony, as Roddenberry had considered it "sacrilegious" to use an American minister in Japan.
+They were married in a Shinto ceremony, as Roddenberry had considered it "sacrilegious" to have an American minister in Japan perform the ceremony.
 Roddenberry and Barrett had a son together, Eugene Jr., commonly and professionally known as Rod Roddenberry, in February 1974.

 From 1975 until his death, Roddenberry maintained an extramarital relationship with his executive assistant, Susan Sackett.